seanK200/my-notes/yonsei/db/11_dataAnalytics.md

 1. **Drill down**: Coarser → finer granularity data

 ## Data Warehousing
 A **data warehouse** is a repository of information gathered from multiple sources, stored under a *unified* schema, at a *single* site.
-Data sources often store *current* data, while warehouses provides unified view of all data, including *historical* data.
+Data sources often only store *current* data, while warehouses provides unified view of all data, including *historical* data.

 ### Design Issues
 #### When/How to gather data